Is your pet overweight? Determining your pet's body condition score will be extremely helpful to monitor their health.

 The health and wellbeing of our four legged family members can sometimes be drowned out by the hustle and bustle of a busy lifestyle.
 We get busy and may not notice straight away if our pet has gained or lost a little weight (love is blind, right?).

-So how can you quickly and readily determine where your pets’ weight is at?
+So how can you quickly and readily determine where your pets’ weight (or their body condition score) is at?

 The ideal pet shape would ensure that there is minimal fat covering the ribs and that the ribs can be easily felt, but not obviously seen.
 When viewed from above your dog’s waist should be clearly discernible from their rib cage.
 Dogs should also have a visible abdominal ‘tuck’ when they are viewed from the side.

 If your pet has no waist from above, or no tuck from the side then you may need to consider altering their diet and activity.
 On the other hand, if you can clearly see your pet's rib cage then you may need to increase their caloric intake to help get their body fat back up.

 A common chart many veterinarians use is the Body Condition System, which is a great visual representation of the optimal, healthy shape of your pet.

 While the Body Condition System chart is incredibly useful for large breeds or dogs with smooth or short coats it may not be the most effective method for smaller breeds or breeds with thicker, fluffier coats.
 For a quick at home trick for our fluffier friends, we like to use what is known as the Knuckle Test!

 Using three different parts of your hand you are able to determine the ideal weight range or coating of fat that should be present over the rib cage of your pet, no matter what their fur or coat!